 He has been awarded in numerous composition contests, in 1980 he won the Contest for the centennial of F.B.
 Pratella in Lugo di Romagna, in 1981 and 1983 those organised by the Choir Federation of Veneto and Trentino, in 1984 the International Contest “Guido d’Arezzo”; in 1985 and 1987 he won the first prize at Milan’s U.S.C.I.
 Contests; in 1990 he places himself second at the Tours International Contest with the composition “Missa Brevis”; in 1992 he won in Rome the first prize at the Paolo Valenti’s “Musica and Sport” Contest and also won the first prize of Udine’s Friulan Philological Society Contest; in 1993 he won at Trieste’s U.S.C.I.
 Contest and also receives the prize “Nadal Furlan”; in 1994 he won the Contest for the Gorizia Archdiocese’s hymn.

-He is a member of the Artistic Commission at the International Contest “Seghizzi” in Gorizia and of the National Commission of Feniarco.
+He was a member of the Artistic Commission at the International Contest “Seghizzi” in Gorizia and of the National Commission of Feniarco.